Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson2.md

 Visit https://www.npmjs.com

-Login and click the profile icon in the upper right.
+Log in and click the profile icon in the upper right.
 Choose "Packages" from the menu.
 This should show the list of packages you have published.

 Your package should appear on the list, pat yourself on the back!

 Click the name of your package on the list and view it on npm.
 Notice a few things.

-The npm page for a package shows the **text from the README.md** file in the github repo for the package.
+The npm page for a package shows the **text from the README.md** file in the GitHub repo for the package.
 This means your read me should look good and explain what your library does.
 This will encourage other developers to use your library.

-The version number, last update date, weekly downloads, github repo and more are shown here.
+The version number, last update date, weekly downloads, GitHub repo and more are shown here.

-## Vesion numbers and SemVer
+## Version numbers and SemVer

-All packages on npm use semver.
+All packages on npm using semver.
 What's semver?
 Semver stands for semantic version.
 It's those version numbers you see on everything software:

 `1.0.0` or `1.0.16` or `2.1.18`

 The first digit is the **MAJOR** version.
 You'll update this when you make changes that make a new version **incompatible** with an older version.

 The second digit is the **MINOR** version.
-You'll change this when you add **more functionality** but are **still backwards compatible**.
+You'll change this when you add **more functionality** but are **still backward compatible**.

 The last digit is a **PATCH** version.
-You'll change this when you make **bug fixes and improvements** that are backwards compatible but do not add new features.
+You'll change this when you make **bug fixes and improvements** that are backward compatible but do not add new features.

 <div style="font-size: 3em; text-align: center">MAJOR.MINOR.PATCH</div>

-### Version acitivities
+### Version activities

 Read the questions below and figure out the new version numbers